JoelJoshi2002/Hard-vs.-Soft-Decisions-for-BPSK-over-AWGN/README.md

 ## 📌 Project Overview
 This project evaluates the performance differences between two fundamental Forward Error Correction (FEC) decoding strategies: **Hard Decision Decoding** and **Soft Decision Decoding**.

-Using **Binary Phase Shift Keying (BPSK)** modulation over an **Additive White Gaussian Noise (AWGN)** channel, the project simulates a communication system protected by a simple **Repetition Code (3,1)**.The study validates that Soft Decision decoding offers superior error performance compared to Hard Decision decoding, particularly in noisy environments.
+Using **Binary Phase Shift Keying (BPSK)** modulation over an **Additive White Gaussian Noise (AWGN)** channel, the project simulates a communication system protected by a simple **Repetition Code (3,1)**.
+The study validates that Soft Decision decoding offers superior error performance compared to Hard Decision decoding, particularly in noisy environments.

 The project is divided into two key components:
 1.  **Theoretical Verification:** A Monte Carlo simulation generating Bit Error Rate (BER) curves to quantify "Soft Decision Gain" and analyze the impact of LLR quantization (3-bit and 4-bit).
 2.  **Practical Application:** A real-world demonstration transmitting medical **Electrocardiogram (ECG)** data through a noisy channel to visualize how Soft Decision decoding preserves critical signal features.

 ---